 lends itself to much more complex narratives and structures.
 After experimenting with Super Mario RPG (see below), Nintendo released the original Paper Mario.

-Note: I can’t speak much about SMRPG as I have yet to play it.
-I know that many speak highly of the game and I intend to play it one day, but for now, I am only speaking about PM64 and later TTYD.
-Also, from here on out, be aware of spoilers for both games.
+From this point on, I am only speaking about PM64 and later TTYD.
+So, from here on out, be aware of spoilers for both games.

 Porting the Mario Structure to the RPG: The Original Paper Mario

 Through this game, Nintendo managed to port the Mario structure seen in platformers and 3D into a grander scale, incorporating some of the elements the classics were weaker on, to make the world more satisfying.
 In this original, the story is worth mentioning only somewhat, as it is not wholly complex.
-Yet, it does exist and showed Nintendo’s ability at taking a simple, emotional theme and connecting it across its mechanics and characters to create beautiful results.
+The plot is not nearly as complex as Super Mario RPG, but that is not the point of Paper Mario.
+The story is meant to exist in a similar vein to a traditional Mario adventure, but expanded to incorporate more of the world and the core characters’ effects on it.
+It shows Nintendo’s ability at taking a simple, emotional theme and connecting it across its mechanics and characters to create beautiful results.

 For the uninitiated, in Paper Mario, Bowser kidnaps the Star Spirits and steals their powerful Star Rod.
 This boosts his power, allowing him to capture Peach’s Castle by raising it high into the sky.
 Bowser is then powerful enough to defeat Mario in single combat.
 Mario must then traverse the Mushroom Kingdom to retrieve the Star Spirits, held captive by Bowser’s minions, and eventually return to the skies to fight Bowser once more.